KomodoPlatform/developer-docs/docs/basic-docs/installations/basic-instructions.md

 /path_to_downloaded_file/fetch-params.sh
 ```

-The script will automatically install the Zcash parameters on your local machine.
-This process may take time.
+The script will automatically download the Zcash parameters on your local machine.
+This process may take time depending on internet speed.

+For **Windows**, you will find `fetch-params.bat` file included inside the zip that you will download from Step 2.
+Double-click the file and it will download the zcash parameters in your machine.

 Once the Zcash parameters are downloaded, you are prepared to install pre-compiled binaries of the Komodo daemon, `komodod`.

+**Step 2:**

 [Download and unzip the pre-compiled executables found here](https://github.com/KomodoPlatform/komodo/releases).